Add this page to your book

 The settings template will need to be converted.
 It should be a .RVMS file in your download folder (it is saved during the update procedure).
 Open it by double clicking.
 If the VE.Bus tools are correctly installed, it will then open in VE.Bus System Configurator, and prompt you about the conversion.

-This is done via the VRM Device List → Remote VEConfigure menu → 'Upload' the converted file.
+Now upload the converted file.
+On the VRM Portal, go to the Device List → Remote VEConfigure menu → 'Upload' the converted file.

-This step will restore the charge voltage settings that were programmed prior to the firmware update.
+This step will restore the charge voltage and all other configuration settings as they were programmed prior to the firmware update.

 5. Error codes & trouble shooting